Retx3D/Retx3D/README.md

 ⚡ My projects of the moment:

-    🌱Making a Scara Robot that is easy to build with a majority of 3D printing parts.
-If it works, my goal is to make it an open source to be used for a lot of purposes:
+    🌱Making a Scara Robot that is mostly 3D printed.
+If it works, my goal is to make it open source.
+    It could be used for:
         * Cheap robot to build for educational purposes
         * The fun of having a robotic arm at home to work on Direct & Indirect kinematics model
         * Cheap pick & place robot
-        * A veeeeery cool 3DPrinter/reprap

-    🌱Others to be disclosed later on
+        * 3DPrinting
+        *...

 <!---
 Retx3D/Retx3D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.